Skip to content

 Two forms:

-1. Direct Input — Plain structs with data fields (for testing, simple workflows, same-language services)
+1. Direct Input — Plain data structures for testing, simple workflows, or same-language services

 Params Types